-Part of the Creek Confederation of tribes, the Seminole were originally made up of emigrants from the Lower Creek towns on the Chattahoochee River, who moved down into Florida following the destruction of the Apalachee and other Native American tribes.
-They were at first classed with the Lower Creek tribe, but began to be known under their present name in about 1775.
+Part of the Creek Confederation of tribes, the Seminole were initially made up of emigrants from the Lower Creek towns on the Chattahoochee River, who moved down into Florida following the destruction of the Apalachee and other Native American tribes.
+They were first classed with the Lower Creek tribe but began to be known under their present name in about 1775.

-By the Treaty of Fort Moultrie in 1823, the Seminole ceded most of their lands, excepting a central reservation; but on account of pressure from the border population for their complete removal, another treaty was negotiated at Paynes Landing in 1832, by which they were bound to remove beyond the Mississippi River within three years.
+By the Treaty of Fort Moultrie in 1823, the Seminole ceded most of their lands, excepting a central reservation.
+Still, on account of pressure from the border population for their complete removal, another treaty was negotiated at Paynes Landing in 1832.
+They were bound to remove beyond the Mississippi River within three years.

 One incident was the massacre of Major F. L. Dade’s command of 100 men, only one man escaping alive.
 The Seminole African-Americans took an active part throughout the war.

-As a result of the Second Seminole War about 3,800 Seminoles were forcibly removed to Indian Territory (Oklahoma) and organized into the “Seminole Nation” and became one of the so-called “Five Civilized Tribes.”
-During the Civil War, the Oklahoma Seminole primarily fought for the Union, even though a few of them held slaves.
-However, the vast majority of the African-Americans who lived with them were free, and became known as “Black Indians.”
+As a result of the Second Seminole War, about 3,800 Seminoles were forcibly removed to Indian Territory (Oklahoma) and organized into the “Seminole Nation” and became one of the so-called “Five Civilized Tribes.”
+During the Civil War, the Oklahoma Seminole primarily fought for the Union, even though few held slaves.
+However, the vast majority of the African-Americans who lived with them were free and became known as “Black Indians.”

-The Seminole Tribe of Florida worked to adapt, but, were highly affected by the rapidly changing American environment as well as several natural disasters.
+The Seminole Tribe of Florida worked to adapt but was highly affected by the rapidly changing American environment and several natural disasters.
 In the 1930s, the Seminole slowly began to move onto federally designated reservation lands within the region.
-In 1957 the nation reorganized and established formal relations with the US government.
-The Seminole Tribe of Florida is headquartered in Hollywood, Florida, but, also lands in Big Cypress, the Brighton Seminole Indian Reservation, the Dania, Florida State Reservation, and a Tampa Reservation.
+In 1957 the nation reorganized and established formal relations with the U.S. government.
+The Seminole Tribe of Florida is headquartered in Hollywood, Florida, but also lands in Big Cypress, the Brighton Seminole Indian Reservation, the Dania, Florida State Reservation, and a Tampa Reservation.

 Seminole Tribe of Florida